henrikglass/erodr/README.md

 Erodr is an implementation of Hans Theobald Beyer's algorithm for simulated hydraulic erosion of landscapes.
 The algorithm is described in detail in his his thesis *Implementation of a method for hydraulic erosion* which can be found [here](https://www.firespark.de/resources/downloads/implementation%20of%20a%20methode%20for%20hydraulic%20erosion.pdf).
 Below is the before & after of a 512x512 landscape eroded using Erodr.

 ![alt text](https://i.gyazo.com/c1b0deb140a5d156bddc0780979f32cd.png)
-Sadly, I can't remember what settings I used for this example.

 # Building
 To build, simply run `make` in the root of the repository.
 I recommend to play around a bit with the optimization flags under CFLAGS in the makefile.
 On some machines "-O1" produced a faster result than both "-O2" and "-O3".
 Enabling "-march=native" may improve performance on some machines.